the-full-stack/fsdl-text-recognizer-2021-labs/lab9/readme.md

 ## Running web server in Docker

+What we have now, we *could* deploy.
+As part of deployment, we would have to ensure that the Python version is correct, install dependencies, check out the whole repo, etc.
-Now, we'll build a Docker image with our application.
+To make this simpler, we can build a Docker image with everything our application needs, and nothing it doesn't (like training code).

-First off, if you don't already have `docker` installed on your system, do so: https://docs.docker.com/get-docker/ You won't be able to follow this part on Google Colab, unfortunately.
+First off, if you don't already have `docker` installed on your system, do so: https://docs.docker.com/get-docker/ (You won't be able to follow this part on Google Colab, unfortunately.)

 Still in the `lab9` directory, run: